DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 **Display on-screen help**

 Activates or deactivates the built-in help system that provides contextual information regarding button usage.

+#### System status settings

+This menu makes it possible to enable or disable various system indicators.
+Just be aware that these options have no effect if there are no such hardware devices present.

+**Display Bluetooth status indicator**

+Indicates whether there's a Bluetooth adapter enabled on the device.

+**Display Wi-Fi status indicator**

+Indicates whether Wi-Fi is enabled on the device.

+**Display cellular status indicator** _(Android only)_

+Indicates whether cellular traffic is enabled on the device.

+**Display battery status indicator**

+Indicates whether there's a battery available in the device, in which case different icons will be displayed if the battery is charging or not, and if not charging there are discreet icons for different capacity levels (low, medium, high and full).

+**Display battery charge percentage**

+If there's a battery in the device, then this setting controls whether to display the charge/capacity percentage text next to the battery icon.

 #### Media viewer settings